bitcointxoko/guides/en/enuts.md

 1. Head to the [Txoko Mint](https://bitcointxoko.com/cashu/mint/oKBX3FcDdwsbHPL9w4GtsA).
 Copy the mint URL.
 2. In eNuts, go to `Options` > `Mint management` and press the `+` button.
 Paste the mint URL you have copied from the previous step.

-3. You can add additional mints.
-You can find public mints at [MintIndex](https://mintindex.gandlaf.com/).
+💡 You can add additional mints.
+Some public mints can be found at [MintIndex](https://mintindex.gandlaf.com/).
 Note that some mints will reserve a certain amount of sats to pay for routing fees, meaning that you cannot withdraw all of your sats.
 #### Minting tokens
 Once you have added the mint, eNuts will automatically ask you if you want to mint new cashu tokens from that mint.